All Course Ratings in England are now conducted using the WHS Course Rating System to provide a Course and Slope Rating.

 There are basically two very simple pre-requisites:

-Where a course is not scheduled to be re-rated but has been significantly changed – i.e. any increase or decrease of more than 100 yards in total length – or where significant hazards have been added or removed - the Club must inform the County Secretary who will advise on what further action, if any, is required
+When a course is not scheduled to be re-rated but has been significantly changed – i.e. any increase or decrease of more than 100 yards in total length – or where significant hazards have been added or removed - the Club must inform the County Rating team who will advise on what further action, if any, is required.

 Courses are rated on the basis of main playing season conditions – and although the start and duration of such season can vary across the country – and year to year – the sensible standard guidelines are: